sammcj/ingest/README.md

 Ingest uses a configuration file located at `~/.config/ingest/config.json`.

-You can make Ollama processing run without prompting setting `"ollama_auto_run": true` in the config file.
+You can make Ollama processing run without prompting setting `"llm_auto_run": true` in the config file.

 The config file also contains: